cutaway-security/ics-summit-2025-osint-workshop/ai_tools.md

 Remember that AI tools are using LMs to correlate information from its data pool.
 Each AI tools does its best to answer user queries based on this data.
 The following is a statement from Gemini about why AI tools "hallucinate."

-AI tools, particularly large language models (LLMs), "hallucinate" because they are fundamentally sophisticated pattern-matching systems that predict the most probable next word or token based on the vast datasets they were trained on, rather than possessing true understanding, reasoning, or access to real-world facts.
+"AI tools, particularly large language models (LLMs), "hallucinate" because they are fundamentally sophisticated pattern-matching systems that predict the most probable next word or token based on the vast datasets they were trained on, rather than possessing true understanding, reasoning, or access to real-world facts.
 When a model encounters ambiguous input, is prompted for information outside its training distribution, or simply finds a statistically plausible but factually incorrect sequence of words, it confidently generates coherent-sounding but false information.
-This phenomenon stems from their design to prioritize fluency and human-like output over absolute factual accuracy, essentially filling in gaps or generating novel content that aligns with learned statistical relationships but lacks grounding in truth. - Generated using Gemini on 20250608
+This phenomenon stems from their design to prioritize fluency and human-like output over absolute factual accuracy, essentially filling in gaps or generating novel content that aligns with learned statistical relationships but lacks grounding in truth." - Generated using Gemini on 20250608

 ## Basic Tips for Using AI Tools